Our Debt to the Catholic Church

 Catholic counselors and counseling agencies help close to 700,000 families, individuals and groups.Ö Catholic housing services help around 67,000 homeless find and keep a permanent place to live.
 And Catholic neighborhood-support services sponsor youth centers, summer camps, sports programs and senior citizens centers; at present, nearly 300,000 people are enrolled in these services.
 Close to 80,000 girls and women are being served by Catholic pregnancy services.

-In Wisdom 11:20 we read: "But you [God] have disposed all things by measure and number and weight."
-In Job 38:33 God Himself says: "Do you know the ordinances of the heavens; can you put into effect their plan on the earth?"
-Anyone who studied the Scriptures couldnít help but come to the conclusion that our God was a God of order.
+We find passages in the Bible which indicate that the universe in which we live is governed by laws.
+For instance, in Wisdom 11:20 we read: "But you [God] have disposed all things by measure and number and weight."
+In Job 38:33 God says: "Do you know the ordinances of the heavens; can you put into effect their plan on the earth?"
 Now if God created the universe to operate according to rational laws, it seemed only natural that those laws could be understood and harnessed.
-Thus the study of science was born.
-Thomas E. Woods relates that "Roger Bacon, a Franciscan who taught at Oxford, was admired for his work in mathematics and optics, and is considered to be the forerunner of modern scientific method" (page 94).
+Thus, the study of science was born.
+Thomas E. Woods relates that "Roger Bacon, a Franciscan who taught at Oxford, was admired for his work in mathematics and optics, and is considered to be a forerunner of modern scientific method" (How the Catholic Church Built Western Civilization, page 94).

 The Jesuits contributed heavily to the study of science.
 In "The Jesuits: Missions, Myths and Histories" Jonathan Wright notes: